uber/piranha/java/README.md

 }
 ```

-The required top-level field is `piranhaMethodProperties`.
+The required top-level field is `methodProperties`.
 Within that, there is an array of JSON objects, having the required fields `methodName` and `flagType`.
 The optional fields are `returnType`, `receiverType` and `argumentIndex`.